-Stacey B. Orzell is the proud parent of two wonderful boys.
+Name Discipline Biography Gloria taught in the occupational therapy assistant program at Erie Community College for nine years and at the University of Buffalo for five years.
+She has been a field work supervisor and mentor to many students.
+Gloria is recognized as a specialist in the provision of occupational therapy services to students on the autism spectrum.
+Stacey Orzell Parent Stacey B. Orzell is the proud parent of two wonderful boys.
 Her younger son was diagnosed with Autism in 2009.
 Since then she has attended Parent Trainings, conferences, and became Parent Member for Special Education.
 Stacey was trained as an Early Intervention Partner and has been a part of the LEICC for 3 years.
-Currently, Mrs. Orzell is a Consultant/ Volunteer for the Autism Move-A-Thon of Orange County in Partnership with Mental Health Association in Orange County.
+Currently Mrs. Orzell is a Consultant/Volunteer for the Autism Move-A-Thon of Orange County in Partnership with Mental Health Association in Orange County.
 From 2011-2014 she was an Ongoing Service Coordinator for Early Intervention.
 In 2013, Stacey graduated from the Partners in Policymaking program with the Advocacy Center and Cornell University.
-Stacey was recently named recipient of the 2016 MHANYS Family Advocate of the Year Award.
-Also in 2016 she became a Certified Special Olympics Swim Coach, and is training a team in Orange County.
+Recently, Stacey has been named the recipient of the 2016 MHANYS Family Advocate of the Year Award.
+Also in 2016 she has become a Certified Special Olympics Swim Coach and is training a team in Orange County, New York.
 The Thunderbolts will compete at West Point, Marist and SUNY New Paltz in 2017.
 Stacey was unanimously voted to serve as Public/Parent member for the NYSOTA organization.
 She volunteers for the LEND program with WIHD offering mentorship and experience as a family affected with autism to trainees.
 She is a "Yes I Can" family advocate always willing to help others.
 Stacey is a photographer "Raising Autism Awareness One Smile at a Time"!

-Christine Radziewicz, Doctor of Arts, CCC-SLP Speech Language Pathologist

-Dr. Christine Radziewicz, Doctor of Arts, CCC-SLP, Teacher of the Deaf and Hearing Impaired, NY State School Administrator, is currently the Chief Operating Officer for the School for Language and Communication Development and ABLE Community services whose programs serve children preschool through age 21, and adults with language and autism spectrum disorders.
-Dr. Radziewicz was part of the Consensus Panel on Autism and Pervasive Developmental Disorders for the New York State Health Department Early Intervention Program and had been a professor and Clinical Director of the Hy Weinberg Center for Communication Disorders at Adelphi University in Garden City, NY. .
+Christine Radziewicz, Doctor of Arts, CCC- SLP Speech Language Pathologist Dr. Christine Radziewicz, Doctor of Arts, CCC-SLP, Teacher of the Deaf and Hearing Impaired, NY State School Administrator, is currently the Chief Operating Officer for the School for Language and Communication Development and ABLE Community services whose programs serve children preschool through age 21 and adults with language and autism spectrum disorders.
+Dr. Radziewicz was part of the Consensus Panel on Autism and Pervasive Developmental Disorders for the New York State Health Department Early Intervention Program and had been a professor and Clinical Director of the Hy Weinberg Center for Communication Disorders at Adelphi University in Garden City, New York.
 She has co-authored three books and contributed several chapters in other professional publications.
 Dr. Radziewicz' clinical interests include parent child communication and the patterns of language development in children with autism.